Vindexus/HeresyWorld/classes/investigator.md

 When you  **listen closely to someone** roll+Wis.
 On 7-9 the GM will tell you one thing they're lying about – if anything.
 On a 10+ the same and take +1 forward when acting on that information or against that person.

 ### Torturer
 When you **roll a 7+ with Confessor** you may choose to select zero options from the list.
-If you do so, roll+Int – on a miss your captive dies.
+If you do so, roll+Int – on a 6- your captive dies.

 ### Local Informant